elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

 ## Process

-In this part, we'll clean data and make it ready for analysis, and I divide it into three steps.
+In this part, we’ll clean data and make it ready for analysis, and I divide it into three steps.
 For easier reading, I add links to each subpart.